 - Other criteria as listed on each scholarship

-For scholarships disbursed by the New Ulm Business office, students must accept scholarship money before June 1st, 2024 by showing proof of passing grades after your first semester in college or monies will be forfeited.
+For scholarships disbursed by the New Ulm Business office, students must request scholarship money before June 1st, 2025 by showing proof of passing grades after your first semester in college or monies will be forfeited.

-All Scholarships are due February 17th, 2023, at 3:30pm.
+All Ceremony Scholarships are due February 23th, 2024, at 3:30pm.
 Late applications will not be accepted.

 Transcript Release Form